 Vignetting is modest with around a stop wide open, reduced to less than a stop by f/4 and insignificant amounts by f/8.

-There’s not much distortion to speak of.
-There’s a fraction of a percent measurable in exacting tests, but that little distortion is very rarely visible under practical circumstances.
+There’s no distortion to speak of.
+There’s a fraction of a percent measurable in exacting tests, but that little distortion is not really visible under practical circumstances.

 The Sonnar is also exceptionally resistant to flare, one of the original strengths inherent in the design and the use of Zeiss’s excellent coatings improves things even further.
 It’s not totally immune to ghosting but it really is close.
 I’ve seen some occasional traces of it, but rarely anything even close to what most other lenses end up with in challenging situations.
 Contrast and definition remain high even in tough light.
 Occasionally a veiling flare can be seen in areas surrounding bright light in high contrast scenes – a trait that actually ends up quite appealing.
 Under very specific conditions a very large portion of the frame can be afflicted by veiling flare, but this is something I’ve only seen in once or twice over thousands of frames.
 Overall it’s a very impressive performance, definitely among the best in its class.